I believe we are all created equally.

 Other investment roles

-l have held a number of other investment roles including:
+l hold a number of other investment sector roles including:

 Investment committee, Joseph Rowntree Charitable Trust (current)